Bruschetta Chicken

 Notes

-To store leftovers: Transfer the leftover chicken and bruschetta to an airtight container or zip top bag.
-Store in the refrigerator for 3-4 days.
+To store: Keep leftover chicken and bruschetta in an airtight container in the fridge for up to 4 days.

 Nutrition